Empirical geodesic graphs and CAT(k) metrics for data analysis: Geodesics, intrinsic mean and extrinsic mean

 The interplay between $\mathcal M = (X,d)$ and $\mathcal M^* =(X,d^*)$ will be critical for this paper, and, as mentioned, we will have a number of ways of constructing $d^*$.

 For data points $x_1, \ldots, x_n$ in $X$, the empirical intrinsic (Fr\'echet) mean is

-There are occasions when it is useful to represent ${\mathcal M}^*$ as a sub-manifold of a larger space (such as Euclidean space) ${\mathcal M}^+ = (X^+, d^+)$ with its own metric $d^+$.
+There are occasions when ${\mathcal M}^*$ can be represented as a sub-manifold of a larger space (such as Euclidean space) ${\mathcal M}^+ = (X^+, d^+)$ with its own metric $d^+$.
 We can then talk about the extrinsic mean:

-Typically, the intrinsic mean is used as an alternative when the geodesic distance, $d^*$ is hard to compute.
+Typically, the extrinsic mean is used as an alternative when the geodesic distance $d^*$ is hard to compute.
 The difficultly in considering the intrinsic mean in $X^+$ is that it may not lie in the original base space $X$.
 This leads to a third possibility, which is to project it back to $X$, in some way, as an approximation to the intrinsic mean $\mu$ (which may be hard to compute).
 We will discuss this again in Section 4.
+See \cite{bhattacharya-2012} for further discussion on the intrinsic and extrinsic means.